-In addition, the Department has issued final regulations that also restrict Title IV funding for programs not meeting prescribed income-to-debt ratios (i.e., programs not leading to "gainful employment" as defined under the proposed regulation).
+The Department of Education has also issued regulations that restrict Title IV funding for programs not meeting prescribed income-to-debt ratios (i.e., programs not leading to "gainful employment" as defined under the proposed regulation).
 These provisions, could negatively affect our business with education clients.
 Any changes in these laws or judicial interpretations narrowing their protections could subject us to greater risk of liability and may increase our costs of compliance with these regulations or limit our ability to operate certain lines of business.